HomeBlog Home

 Is North Carolina a Buyer Beware State?

-North Carolina is a buyer beware state.
+North Carolina is a buyer-beware state.
 This means you need to always do your own research when you are purchasing a new home.
-Do not skip things like inspection fees, title searches, or appraisal fees, because it could lead to some serious problems.
+Do not skip things like inspection fees, title searches, or appraisal fees, because they could lead to some serious problems.

 Are You Ready To Close On Your New House?